Streaming Max-Cut in General Metrics: Introduction

 \subsection{Our Results}

 In this work, we systematically address the streaming complexity of metric \maxcut, and this is the first set of results for streaming \maxcut in general metrics.
-We focus on three standard streaming models: (1) \emph{Insertion-only streams}: the stream consists solely of point insertions, and the dataset grows monotonically.
+We focus on three standard models: (1) \emph{Insertion-only streams}: the stream consists solely of point insertions.
 (2) \emph{Sliding-window streams}: the stream consists of point insertions, but only the most recent $w$ points ($w\geq 1$) are considered active, and the algorithm must maintain an estimate after every update.
 When $w = \infty$, this reduces to the insertion-only case.
 (3) \emph{Dynamic streams}: the stream allows both insertions and deletions of points.
+For both the insertion-only and dynamic streaming setting, the algorithm needs only output at the end of the stream.

-Our key conceptual message is that the streaming complexity demonstrates a strong separation between the insertion-only streams (and more generally sliding-window streams) and dynamic streams, by giving competitive streaming algorithms for sliding-window streams and a strong lower bound for dynamic streams.
-This also separates the Euclidean case from the general metric case, since in Euclidean spaces, $(1 + \epsilon)$-approximation with poly-logarithmic space is known even for dynamic streams~\cite{frahling2005coresets,DBLP:conf/stoc/ChenJK23,MW25}.
+Our key conceptual message is that the streaming complexity of \maxcut demonstrates a strong separation between the insertion-only streams (and more generally sliding-window streams) and dynamic streams, by giving competitive streaming algorithms for sliding-window streams and a strong lower bound for dynamic streams.
+This also separates the Euclidean case from the general metric case, since in Euclidean spaces, $(1 + \epsilon)$-approximation with poly-logarithmic space is known even for dynamic streams~\cite{frahling2005coresets,DBLP:conf/stoc/ChenJK23,MenandW26}.

+As in the standard litereature of streaming algorithms, we measure the space in words, and each word can store $\poly\log N$ bits, where $N$ is the input size.
+We condiser the following distance oracle model throughout. \begin{definition}[Distance Oracle Model] Each metric point is represented by a unique identifier (ID).
+The algorithm accesses distances only through a distance oracle, which takes two point IDs and returns their metric distance.
+The oracle representation itself is not charged to the algorithm's space complexity, and we assume each ID or distance fits in one word. \end{definition}

 \paragraph{Sliding-Window Algorithms.}

 Our first result is a $(1 + \epsilon)$-approximation to the metric \maxcut value using poly-logarithmic space in sliding-window streams.